Biomedical Scaffolds

 Cardiac Scaffold

-Chitosan can be used to create cardiac extracellular matrix scaffolds to repair congenital defects [Lv].
-These implants can integrate well into the body tissue and the porous scaffold structure effectively facilitates cell survival and proliferation.
-Chitosan implants can also improve recovery by limiting scarring and promoting blood vessel development following heart attacks [Wang].
-Valves can also be coated in Chitosan to enhance their regenerative potential [Jahnavi].
+Chitosan can be used to fabricate cardiac extracellular matrix scaffolds for repairing congenital defects [Lv].
+These implants integrate effectively with body tissues, and their porous structure supports cell survival and proliferation.
+Chitosan implants can also enhance recovery by minimizing scarring and promoting blood vessel formation following heart attacks [Wang].
+Additionally, heart valves can be coated with chitosan to improve their regenerative potential [Jahnavi].

 Stem cell and gene therapy

-After traumatic events such as heart attacks, the heart can be significantly impaired and can potentially be addressed with Chitosan.
-Chitosan-based scaffolds and nanofibers can provide an effective platform for cardiac stem cells, or injected stem cells, to grow and spread [Patel].
-Stem cells are cells that can differentiate into other types of cells, such as heart cells.
-By delivering stem cells to the heart, it is possible to repair damaged heart tissue.
-Chitosan nanofibers and scaffolds can also stimulate the genes involved in cardiac contraction and coupling to facilitate electrical conduction [Martins].
+Following traumatic events such as heart attacks, chitosan can play a key role in cardiac repair.
+Chitosan-based scaffolds and nanofibers provide an effective platform for cardiac stem cells—or injected stem cells—to grow and proliferate [Patel].
+These stem cells can differentiate into cardiac cells, aiding the repair of damaged heart tissue.
+Additionally, chitosan scaffolds and nanofibers can stimulate genes involved in cardiac contraction and electrical coupling, supporting proper electrical conduction in the heart [Martins].

 Tissue Engineering